nmahmud/Data-Science-Projects/README.md

 # Data-Science-Projects
-This is the final project for the Python course work.
+These are the project I have done for different coursework...